rabbitmq/rabbitmq-website/docs/clustering.md

 :::tip
 Using `client-local` strategy is usually a good choice if the connections that declare queues are evenly distributed between nodes.
 In such case, even though the queue/leaders are placed locally (where the connection is), they are well balanced within the cluster.
-Otherwise, you probably want to use the `balanced` strategy.
+Otherwise, prefer the `balanced` strategy.
 The disadvantage of the `balanced` strategy is that the connection that declared the queue may not have the best possible performance when using this queues, if a different node is picked.
-For example, for short-lived queues, `client-local` is probably a better choice.
+For example, [for short-lived queues](./queues#temporary-queues), `client-local` is probably a better choice.
 [Exclusive queues](./queues#exclusive-queues) are always declared locally.
 :::